Lsfr271/dxlib/README.md

 ### Who is it for?

-- Dxlib is for beginners who want to get used to C++ but
+- dxlib is for beginners who want to get comfortable with C++ without writing verbose boilerplate.
+It wraps many features into a simple, beginner-friendly interface.
-- without the verbose code.
-And dxlib wraps all of that to
-- be very simple.

 ---

 ### Why did i create it?

-- i am an amateur programmer myself
-- i created it as a project to test my self
+- I built dxlib as a personal challenge to improve my C++.
-- and guess what, i created an API that makes
-- everything (not everything but you get what i mean) simpler!
+It turned into a utility library that makes many common tasks much simpler.

 ---